ME3Tweaks/ME3TweaksModManager/documentation/alternates.md

 OptionGroup=InputMethod))
 ```

-The `ModOperation` specifies that you wil lbe adding a list of files from a multilist to task.
+The `ModOperation` specifies that you will be adding a list of files from a multilist to task.
 The `MultiListId` is used to select which list you are going to be using for filepaths. `MultiListRootPath` is a relative path from the root of the mod folder to where your alternate files are stored.
 This path plus the paths in the multilist determine the source path of each file that M3 will add to the mod at install time. `MultiListTargetPath` is the in-game path that will be installed to - the filepath for each item in the multilist is appended to this.